What is Dinner: A Love Story?

 ⭐️ Meal plans with shopping lists (sometimes for a week of dinners, sometimes for a classic brunch, sometimes for a night of easy entertaining)

-⭐️ Bonus recipes, like my Big Giant Reset Dinner Salad, Birthday Cakes Through the Years, the Best Batched Cocktails, Green Enchiladas with Tomatillo Sauce, a veg take on Shepherd’s Pie.
+⭐️ Bonus recipes, like the Chocolate Chip Cookies that Blew My Mind, my Big Giant Reset Dinner Salad, Birthday Cakes Through the Years, the Best Batched Cocktails, Green Enchiladas with Tomatillo Sauce, a veg take on Shepherd’s Pie.

 ⭐️ Access to The Four-Week Weekday Vegetarian Challenge (including weekly mean plans and shopping lists)